cosmos/cips/cips/cip-X.md

 Backwards compatibility is guaranteed as this CIP introduces new messages but does not modify any prior work.

 ## Security Considerations

-It is important to notice that the `Data` field in `MsgSignArbitraryData` consists of bytes, which means it could be non-human-readable.

 There are no more security considerations as the messages will not be on-chain.